Background

 What is ADHD actually?

-An estimate, the American, the APA continues, an estimated 8.4% of children and 2.5% of adults have aged ADHD.
 By the way, 2.5% of adults, amazingly, that's also the percentage of psychopaths in the general population and also the percentage of narcissists in the general population.
 That's the median among many studies.
+So if you make a meta analysis of studies, that's the number you get.

-So ADHD, psychopathy, narcissism, they have the same incidence and the same prevalence in the general population, identical number.
 ADHD is diagnosed as one of three types, inattentive type, hyperactive impulsive type, or combined type.
 A diagnosis is based on the symptoms that have occurred over the past six months.

 Inattentive type, six or five for people over 17 years of the following symptoms occur frequently.

 So in the inattentive type, doesn't pay close attention to details or makes careless mistakes in school or job tasks.
 Has problems staying focused on tasks or activities, such as during lectures, conversations, or long reading, or listening to long Vaknin videos, does not seem to listen when spoken to, seems to be elsewhere, does not follow through on instructions, doesn't complete schoolwork, chores, or job duties, may start tasks, but quickly loses focus.
 Has problems organizing tasks and work, for example, does not manage time well, has messy disorganized work, misses deadlines, avoids or dislikes tasks that require sustained mental efforts, such as preparing reports and completing forms.
 Often loses things needed for tasks or daily life, such as school papers, books, keys, wallet, cell phone, and eyeglasses.
+Tell me about it.
+Is easily distracted, forgets daily tasks, such as doing chores and running errands.
+Older teens and adults may forget to return phone calls, pay bills, and keep appointments.

 As I go through the list of characteristics of various types of people with ADHD, you will immediately identify your narcissist or your psychopath.
 Many of these features are very, very typical of psychopathy and narcissism, pathological narcissist.
 And any and every one of you will confirm this, I'm sure.
+Feel free in the comments.

 Then there is the hyperactive impulsive type.

 Again, fidgets with or taps hands or feet or squirms in the seat, not able to stay seated in classroom or workplace, runs about or climbs where it is inappropriate, unable to play or to do leisure activities quietly, always on the go, as if driven by a motor engine, talks too much.
+That's me.
+Blurts out an answer before a question has been finished.
+For instance, may finish people's sentences, can't wait to speak in conversations, very typical of narcissists.
+Has difficulty waiting his or her turn, such as while waiting in line, again, a feature of entitlement in pathological narcissism, interrupts or intrudes on others, for instance, cuts into conversations, games or activities, starts using other people's things without their permission.
+All these and others may take over what others are doing.

-There is a very powerful connection between these diagnoses.
 And again, I repeat my hypothesis, my working hypothesis, to be tested.

 I think the child in a dysfunctional family, with a dead mother, non-responsive mother, not good enough mother, with the wrong kind of mother, selfish, inattentive, cold, detached, narcissistic, self-centered, instrumentalizing and parentifying mother, which uses the child to gratify her wishes and needs, smothering and pampering and doting mother, teaching the child that he can do no wrong, isolating him from reality.